Copyright and Interlibrary Loan (ILL)

 Taken together, the U.S. Copyright Law and the CONTU Guidelines have been interpreted by U.S. libraries as the "rule of five."
 When the "five" have been reached, the requesting library must pay copyright charges, as set forth by the journal's publisher, which can usually be done through the Copyright Clearance Center.
 The ILL unit requests that the patron pay the copyright charges prior to the item being ordered.
 The "rule of five" does not apply to articles from journals that are older than five years at the time the request is made.

 *Authorized off-campus users are currently enrolled students and currently employed faculty and staff.

 Adjunct faculty have access after receiving their 1st paycheck issued during each academic term employed.
-For more information or special assistance, contact Martha Niemeier, Associate Director, at 464-1824 or Rose Scruggs, Electronic Services Coordinator at 464-1828.
+For more information or special assistance, contact Martha Niemeier, Interim Library Director, at 464-1824 or Rose Scruggs, Electronic Services Coordinator at 464-1828.